top of page

 1. Do you believe that this candidate is not Biblically qualified to pastor or do you have some other reservation?

-2. Do you think the candidate is bot mature enough for the role yet?
+2. Do you think the candidate is not mature enough for the role yet?
 Note that a candidate may be an aspiring pastor but still too young to pastor if they are immature.
 However, I would be cautious of using the “too young” card, since 1 Timothy 3 & 4:12-16 makes clear that people should not look down on a young pastor and they are commanded to devote themselves to growing in public reading and teaching in scripture.
 However, yes, it should be noted that said candidate should not be a recent convert (1 Timothy 3:6).
-Its a spiritual maturity issue, not primarily about age.
+In the text of scripture, it a "spiritual maturity" issue, not primarily an age issue.

 3. Do you believe there is a personality conflict with the candidate that would significantly hinder the effectiveness of the leadership team in the church?